Emma Rothschild: Early life and education

 Rothschild was born in London, England, the daughter of Victor Rothschild (1910–1990) and his second wife, Teresa Georgina Rothschild (née Mayor; 1915–1996).
 On her father's side, she descends from the Rothschild family.
 Her maternal grandfather, Robert John Grote Mayor, was the brother of English novelist F. M. Mayor and a great-nephew of philosopher and clergyman John Grote.
 Her maternal grandmother, Katherine Beatrice Meinertzhagen, was the sister of soldier Richard Meinertzhagen and the niece of author Beatrice Webb.
 She is the sister of Amschel Mayor James Rothschild and the half-sister of Jacob Rothschild, 4th Baron Rothschild.
-At the age of 15, she became the youngest woman ever admitted to Somerville College, Oxford, from which she graduated with a BA in Philosophy, Politics and Economics in 1967.
+At the age of 15, she became the youngest woman ever admitted to Somerville College, Oxford, from which she graduated with a BA degree in Philosophy, Politics and Economics in 1967.
 She was a Kennedy Scholar in Economics at the Massachusetts Institute of Technology (MIT).

 Professorships

-She was an associate professor at MIT in the Department of Humanities and the Program on Science, Technology, and Society and also taught at the École des Hautes Études en Sciences Sociales in Paris, France.
-She then was a Fellow at King's College, Cambridge, and continues to be an honorary Professor of History and Economics at the Cambridge History faculty.
+She was an associate professor at MIT in the Department of Humanities and the Program on Science, Technology, and Society, and also taught at the École des Hautes Études en Sciences Sociales in Paris, France.
+She later became a Fellow at King's College, Cambridge, and is an honorary Professor of History and Economics at the Faculty of History, University of Cambridge.